so0k/powerline-kubernetes/README.md

 # Powerline Kubernetes [![PyPI version](https://badge.fury.io/py/powerline-kubernetes.svg)](https://badge.fury.io/py/powerline-kubernetes)

-A [Powerline](https://github.com/powerline/powerline) segment for showing the current Kubernetes context.
+A [Powerline](https://github.com/powerline/powerline) segment to show the current Kubernetes context.

 This segment shows the Kubernetes context together with a nice looking helm.
 Please feel free to propose more features and give me ideas on how to improve it.